hareram1/Track_my_study/README.md

 ## Link to website : https://hareram1.github.io/Track_my_study/

 **Track My Study** is an interactive web application designed to help students track their study topics and take notes efficiently.
-The app combines functionality and aesthetics, making it a perfect tool for students who want to keep their studies organized and engaging
+The app combines functionality and aesthetics, making it a perfect tool for students who want to keep their studies organized and engaging.

 ## Features